mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 I'll also try to provide a roadmap of the literature on this subject, which is a little fragmented.

-## Examples of differential equation problems
+## Partial differential equation problems

 Let's start with an example.
 One of the simplest boundary value problems of interest is given by the two-dimensional Laplace equation,